 - Heat Water

 The first thing you will need to do is preheat the water.
 Also, it’s one of the most time-consuming parts of the process.
 As we all know that coffee is mostly water, so make sure that you use clean and filtered water for this process to get an optimal taste.
 The optimal temperature of water for brewing a delicious cup of coffee is around 195 to 205.
-In case you don’t have a thermometer to measure the temperature of the water, go ahead and let the water boil.
-Also, you can use the pre-heated water to wash the beaker before using it.
+If you don’t have a thermometer to measure the temperature of the water, go ahead and let the water boil.
+Also, you can use the preheated water to wash the beaker before using it.

 - Measure Coffee Beans and Grind it

 The second step you need to take is measuring the number of coffee beans you are going to use in the brewing.
 Now it depends on you if you want mild, medium, or strong coffee.
 The amount of coffee decides the strength of your coffee.
 So, do the math and grind the coffee beans.
-If you are going to make a mild coffee, make sure you put 6g coffee per 100ml water that will give a great tasting coffee.
+If you make a mild coffee, make sure you put 6g coffee per 100ml water that will give a great tasting coffee.
 To make a medium coffee, add 8g coffee grounds per 100ml water and for a strong one, add 10g.
 These measurements are not optimal.
 You can experiment with it and find your own perfect taste.

 - Pre-Heat the French Press

 This step may seem unnecessary but it’s important.
 It adds to the taste of the coffee.
 It will wash out the dust and residue of the old coffee, if any.
 You will need to pour some hot water into the beaker, put the top of the beaker, and push the plunger all the way down.
 After that, swirl the water for some time.
 This will preheat the french press.

 It’s time to mix the water and coffee grounds.
 Add coffee ground into the beaker and put the beaker on the scale, and tare it out to zero scales.
 Then pour the water as per the reading listed.
 In case you don’t have a scale, use a cup or something to measure the amount of water